 7 Ways to Use the Healing Power of Honey: Natural Honey Remedies You Can Make at Home

 I use honey for a LOT of health-related things.
-Honey is one of the best all-around healing remedies you need to keep on hand.
+Honey is one of the best all-around home remedies you need to keep on hand in your home.
 Sore throat?
 Cough?
 Skin issue?
 Infection?
 Bug bites?
 There are SO many things you can use honey as a remedy for!
-I thought I'd write about the healing powers of honey and how I use it in my life and so you can be encouraged to try this easy and versatile sweet and natural remedy in a variety of ways.
+Here is info for you about the natural healing powers of honey and how I use it in my life.
+I hope to inspire you to try this easy and versatile sweet and popular remedy in a variety of ways too.

-Besides some great honey remedies, have you ever thought about how bees actually make honey?
+Besides some great honey remedies and recipes, have you ever thought about how bees actually make honey?
 I'll explain that here, too!

 FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
 Full Disclosures Here.

 But First: What is Honey and Where Does it Come From?